fullmoonissue/tas-scaffolding/README.md

     Example :
     joypad.set({['P1 Start'] = true})

-So, the goal is to create a huge lua table which will have a frame as key and inputs as value.
+So, the goal is to create a huge lua table which will contains all inputs.
+These one will have frame as key and inputs as value like this.

     Example :
     local joypadSet = {